 Not all situations require rescue.
-If you have found an injured turtle and have determined the turtle does require our help, our contact info as toward the bottom of this page.
-IF you pick up a turtle, please, please, please take note of the location where you found it.
+If you have found an injured turtle and have determined the turtle does require our help, click here.
+And if you pick up a turtle, please, please, please take note of the location where you found it.
 This is critical information for us and any other rescue if the turtle is able to be released once rehabilitated.
 We have also included a page with contact information for Other Wildlife Rescues in Mississippi that might be able to help.

 Is the turtle injured or in a dangerous location?
 If the answer to both of those questions is "no", and the turtle is a native species, then do nothing.
 The turtle will be fine.
 If the turtle is in a dangerous location, it's perfectly fine to move it to safety so long as you stay safe yourself in doing so.
 Please NEVER relocate a turtle to another area.

 If the turtle you found is injured, gently collect the turtle and put it in a clean, dry container in a warm but shaded area away from pets or potential predators.
 Do not attempt to apply any type of first aid.
 Give us a call, shoot us an email, or contact a qualified reptile vet in your area for assistance.
 See our Turtle Emergency page for more detailed information on helping an injured turtle or tortoise.

 Never release a turtle directly into a lake/pond unless you are absolutely positive that it is an aquatic turtle.
-Box turtles (that look a whole lot less "boxy" when they're babies) cannot swim.
-If you mistakenly throw a box turtle or tortoise into a pond, it will drown.
+Box turtles (that look a whole lot less "boxy" when they're babies) aren't great swimmers in general.
+If you mistakenly throw a box turtle or tortoise into a pond, it could drown.
 It's best to set a turtle down near the water, but not in it.

-If you found a box turtle, please keep in mind that box turtles have a "home range" - an area about the size of a football field where he will spend his entire life.
+If you found a box turtle, please keep in mind that box turtles have a "home range" - an area about the size of a football field - where he will spend his entire life.
 If you move it outside his home range, he will spend the rest of his life trying to get back to where his instincts tell him is home.
 Most turtles do not survive that journey.

 Photo courtesy of wildlifecenter.org